Today I want to show you how to make money as an Amazon affiliate by showing 8 amazing examples, some from myself and from others who do it actively.

 - Selling hair supplements (And I run a small website that does this).

-Although selling on Amazon hasn’t really been my main source of income for the years I’ve been in this business (in fact, I don’t really make much with it), I have been dabbling a bit with it or the past few months and in my not so involved efforts, found some great niches and case examples of how anyone can make make great money as an Amazon Affiliate.
+And I’ll also be showing you 5 additional ideas, ALL of which are literally making money from Amazon.
+Although selling on this network hasn’t really been my main source of income for the years I’ve been in this business (in fact, I don’t really make much with it), I have been dabbling a bit with it or the past few months and in my not so involved efforts, found some great niches and case examples of how anyone can make make great money as an Amazon Affiliate.

 A short, but hilarious story:

 Let me take you through a brief history I’ve had with this company.
-Originally when I became an affiliate, my goal was to sell products related to Mp3’s and electronics.
+Originally when I became an affiliate for it, my goal was to sell products related to Mp3’s and electronics.

 At the time, my lack of experience with internet marketing had me making the mistake of choosing to get involved with selling what I though would make me the most money, yet when I chose the Mp3 device niche, I had NO experience with it.
 So my soon to be failed niche project was off to a horrendous start.